evmcnb/quartz/content/Pearls/Advanced Life Support.md

 #### Shockable rhythms (VF/pulseless VT)

 1. One shock followed by 2 minutes of CPR on repeat.
 If the arrest was witnessed and are already monitored they should initially receive **3 successive shocks instead**.
 Normal CPR cycle would then follow.
-2. Adrenaline 1mg 1:10,000 IV and amiodarone 300mg IV are given once compressions restart following the shocks.
+2. **After shock 3:** Adrenaline 1mg 1:10,000 IV and amiodarone 300mg IV
+3. **After shock 5:** Adrenaline 1mg 1:10,000 IV and amiodarone 150mg IV
-3. Give adrenaline bolus every 3-5 minutes
+4. **Repeat**: Give adrenaline bolus every 3-5 minutes

 #### Non-shockable rhythms (PEA/asystole)